matter-labs/era-contracts/docs/bridging/bridgehub/overview.md

 ) external payable returns (L2TransactionRequestTwoBridgesInner memory request);
 ```

 Now the job of the contract will be to “validate” whether they are okay with the transaction to come.
-For instance, the `CTMDeploymentTracker` checks that the `_prevMsgSender` is the owner of `CTMDeploymentTracker` and has the necesasry rights to perform the transaction out of the name of it.
+For instance, the `CTMDeploymentTracker` checks that the `_prevMsgSender` is the owner of `CTMDeploymentTracker` and has the necessary rights to perform the transaction out of the name of it.

 Ultimately, the correctly processed `bridgehubDeposit` function basically grants `BridgeHub` the right to create an L1→L2 transaction out of the name of the `secondBridgeAddress`.
 Since it is so powerful, the first returned value must be a magical constant that is equal to `keccak256("TWO_BRIDGES_MAGIC_VALUE")) - 1`.
 The fact that it was a somewhat non standard signature and a struct with the magical value is the major defense against “accidental” approvals to start a transaction out of the name of an account.